Focus on Environmental, Social and Governance Matters

 James J. Bender is an independent member of our Board of Directors and has served as a director of our company since May 2013.
 Mr. Bender served as Senior Vice President Special Projects of WPX Energy, Inc. (NYSE: WPX) from May 2014 to July 2014.
 Previously, he served as the President and Chief Executive Officer of WPX Energy and as a member of the WPX Energy board of directors from December 2013 to May 2014 and was Senior Vice President and General Counsel of WPX Energy from April 2011 to December 2013.
 From December 2002 to December 2011, he served as General Counsel and Corporate Secretary of The Williams Companies Inc. and, from September 2005 to December 2011, he also served as General Counsel of Williams Partners GP LLC, the general partner of Williams Partners L.P.
 Mr. Bender served as the General Counsel of the general partner of Williams Pipeline Partners L.P., from 2007 until its merger with Williams Partners in August 2010.
 Mr. Bender has served as director of the general partner of Shell Midstream Partners, L.P.
 (NYSE: SHLX) since October 2014, where he is Chairman of the conflicts committee.
 Mr. Bender also serves on the senior advisory board of Orion Energy Partners.
 Mr. Bender served as director and Chairman of the board of directors for Apco Oil & Gas International Inc. (NASDAQ: APAGF), an affiliate of WPX Energy, Inc., from December 2013 to August 2014.
 Mr. Bender received a Bachelor’s degree in mathematics from St. Olaf College and a J.D. from the University of Minnesota Law School.

-William Greenberg is our President, Chief Executive Officer and Chief Investment Officer and a member of our Board of Directors.
-Mr. Greenberg has served as President and Chief Executive Officer since June 2020, as Chief Investment Officer since June 2021 and as a director since September 2020.
-Mr. Greenberg previously served as our Co-Chief Investment Officer from January 2020 to June 2020 and as Co-Deputy Chief Investment Officer from June 2018 to January 2020.
+William Greenberg is our President and Chief Executive Officer and a member of our Board of Directors.
+Mr. Greenberg has served as President and Chief Executive Officer since June 2020 and as a director since September 2020.
+Mr. Greenberg previously served as Chief Investment Officer from June 2021 to August 2022, our Co-Chief Investment Officer from January 2020 to June 2020 and as Co-Deputy Chief Investment Officer from June 2018 to January 2020.
 Mr. Greenberg has over 25 years of experience managing portfolios of structured finance assets.
 Prior to joining Two Harbors in 2012, Mr. Greenberg was a Managing Director at UBS AG, holding various senior positions with responsibilities including managing the mortgage repurchase liability risk related to over $100 billion of RMBS and whole loans issued and/or sold by UBS.
 Additionally, Mr. Greenberg was Co-Head of Trading within the SNB StabFund, including managing $40 billion of legacy RMBS, ABS, and CMBS.
 Prior to joining UBS, Mr. Greenberg was a Managing Director at Natixis NA, where he co-managed portfolios of RMBS and Agency mortgage servicing rights.
 Mr. Greenberg holds a B.S. degree in physics from the Massachusetts Institute of Technology, and M.S. and Ph.D. degrees in theoretical nuclear physics from the University of Washington.

 Karen Hammond is an independent member of our Board of Directors and has served as a director of our company since July 2018.
 Ms. Hammond served as a director of CYS Investments, Inc. (“CYS”) from October 2014 until its merger with Two Harbors.
 Ms. Hammond served as Managing Director of Devonshire Investors, a private equity group within Fidelity, from 2007 through 2013.
 From 1993 to 2007, Ms. Hammond held various positions at Fidelity.
 She was Vice President and Chief Administrative Officer in Equity Research for Fidelity Management & Research Company, Vice President-Associate Group Leader in International Equities for Fidelity Management & Research Company, Chief Operating Officer of Investments in Fidelity Investments Japan, Senior Vice President and Corporate Treasurer at FMR Corp., and Senior Vice President of Investment Services for Fidelity Management & Research Company.
 Before serving at Fidelity, Ms. Hammond was Treasurer and Chief Financial Officer at the Boston Five Cents Savings Bank.
 Ms. Hammond serves as a Member of the Rhode Island State Investment Commission, a trustee of Simmons University, a trustee of Rhode Island School of Design, a Director of Blue Cross Blue Shield of Rhode Island, and as a member of the Board of Governors for the RISD Museum.
 Ms. Hammond previously served as a board member of Moses Brown School and as Vice Chair of the Nellie Mae Education Foundation.
 Ms. Hammond was initially appointed as a director pursuant to contractual rights of CYS granted in the merger agreement between Two Harbors and CYS.